pcolby/tap-summary/README.md

 ### `path`

 One or more paths to [TAP] files.
-This will undergo Bash expansion, so things like environment variables can be used, and must be quotes or escapes are appropriate.
+This will undergo Bash expansion, so things like environment variables can be used, and must be quoted or escaped as appropriate.

 Defaults to `**/*.tap`.